dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Terminologies.md

 				- Otherwise you get a continuous loop that can happen (because the process hasn't been told to stop/die/get-killed)
 			- SOA
 				- Start Of Authority
+	- IDN - Internationalized Domain Name
+		- Enable people around the world to use domain names in local languages and scripts
 	- DNS Anonymization
 		- Instead of directly responding to clients, a resolver can act as a transparent proxy to another resolver, hiding the real client IP to the latter.
 		  Anonymized DNSCrypt, specifically designed for DNS traffic is a lightweight alternative to running DNSCrypt through Tor and SOCKS proxies. (from Wikipedia)